WARNING: Per wiki policy, all spoilers are unmarked on Awesome Moments pages.

 - While "The Holocrons of Fate" was unclear as to who the visions were referring to, this makes it crystal clear: Kenobi is alive on a planet with twin suns.
 This answers Maul's question so he can have his final bout with the Jedi Master, while Ezra and the rebels now know a Jedi Master survived the War.
 However, Ezra doesn't know the significance of Tatooine, so Maul has a headstart on getting to Kenobi.

-- Sabine using the Darksaber in the exact same manner as Pre Viszla did in his duel against Kenobi, as well as recovering the Darksaber from the wrecked Nightsister alter.
+- Sabine using the Darksaber in the exact same manner as Pre Viszla did in his duel against Kenobi, as well as recovering the Darksaber from the wrecked Nightsister altar.

 Ghosts of Geonosis